About this course

 • Examiner scheme

-An internal and an external examiner will quality assure the questions before the exam and grade the short-answer questions.
+An internal and an external examiner will quality-assure the examination questions prior to the examination, grade the short-answer questions, and determine the overall pass threshold for the examination.

 • Mandatory activity